-Radical Candour: The problem with trying to be too nice when giving feedback
+Radical Candour: The problem with being overly nice

 As a manager, have you ever found yourself irritated by something someone has done, but you end up softening the feedback to the point it actually sounds like you are praising that person?